-Unit, Integration n, and System Testing Integration Test System Test Test cases derived from module specifications architecture and design specifications requirements specifica- tion Visibility required all the details of the code some details of the code, mainly interfaces no details of the code Scaffolding required Potentially complex, to simulate the activation environment (drivers), the modules called by the module under test (stubs) and test oracles Depends on architecture and integration order.
+Unit, Integration, and System Testing Unit Test Integration Test System Test Test case derived es from module specifications architecture and design specifications requirements specifica- tion Visibilit required y all the details of the code some details of the code, mainly interfaces no details of the code Scaffold required ling Potentially complex, to simulate the activation environment (drivers), the modules called by the module under test (stubs) and test oracles Depends on architecture and integration order.
 Modules and subsystems can be incrementally integrated to reduce need for drivers and stubs.
 Mostly limited to test oracles, since the whole system should not re- quire additional drivers or stubs to be executed.
 Sometimes includes a simulated execution environment (e.g., for embedded systems).
-Focus on behavior of individual modules module integration and interaction system functionality
+Focus of n behavior of individual modules module integration and interaction system functionality